tigoblackdragon/tigoblackdragon/README.md

-👋 Hi, #I’m @tigoblackdragon
+👋 Hi, #I’m Tigo
-👀 I’m passionate about front-end, back-end, and full-stack web development 🌱 Currently, I work as an Automation Lead
+👀 I’m passionate about front-end, back-end, and full-stack web development 🌱 Currently, I work as a frontend developer.
 💞️ I’m eager to collaborate on innovative web development projects 📫 Feel free to reach out to me at: eng.ataghyan@gmail.com 😄 Pronouns: He/Him